OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 #### <a name="update-the-azure-portal-with-the-oauth-connection"></a>Atualizar o portal do Azure com a conexão OAuth

-As etapas a seguir orientarão você a atualizar o portal Microsoft Azure com a conexão OAuth:
+As etapas a seguir orientarão você a atualizar o portal do Azure com a conexão OAuth:

-1. No portal Microsoft Azure, acesse [**AzureBot**](https://ms.portal.azure.com/#create/Microsoft.AzureBot)
+1. No portal do Azure, acesse [**AzureBot**](https://ms.portal.azure.com/#create/Microsoft.AzureBot)
 1. Vá para **Configuração** no painel esquerdo.
 1. Selecione **Adicionar conexão OAuth Configurações**.